rliu1026/xv6-Ro/README.txt

 # xv6_Ro
-An advanced version of xv6.
-Multiple features added and changed.
+An advanced version of xv6 with MLFQ scheduler, file access protection, semaphore, file system checker, and more.

 The original xv6 version I based on was used by UW Madison Computer Science Department in Comp Sci 537.
 Throughout my Operation System Course I have added several features and improvements to xv6.
 Here are my modifications: